Unraveling time-varying causal effects of multiple exposures: integrating Functional Data Analysis with Multivariable Mendelian Randomization: Simulation Studies

 We then evaluated the robustness of MV-FMR to different functional forms of the exposure-outcome relationships for Scenarios 1 and 3.
 Specifically, we considered three distinct combinations: (i) both exposures with linear effects, (ii) one exposure with a linear effect and the other with a quadratic effect, and (iii) both exposures with quadratic effects.
 Figure~\ref{fig:sim_combined_beta} presents the estimated coefficient functions $\beta_1(t)$ and $\beta_2(t)$ averaged across simulations for a continuous outcome, with corresponding results for a binary outcome provided in Supplementary Figure 1.
 Across all time points, MV-FMR consistently achieved lower mean squared error (MSE) than the univariable approach and more accurately recovered the true functional forms.
 Notably, MV-FMR successfully captured nonlinear time-varying effects, whereas the univariable failed to reproduce the underlying functional relationships.
-Additional simulations examined alternative exposure–outcome functional forms, including stepwise and decreasing lifetime effects (Supplementary Table 3).
+Additional sensitivity analyses examined stepwise effects and decreasing lifetime effects, with MV-FMR maintaining superior performance across all specifications are shown in Supplementary Table 3.
 Together, these results confirm the robustness of MV-FMR across a wider range of true effect shapes.

 We further investigated the performance of MV-FMR to different degrees of instrument overlap and causal structure.
 The results for the continuous outcome are presented in Table~\ref{table:parameter} and for the binary outcome in Supplementary Table 4.
 In Scenario 1, the proportion of overlapping instruments ($p_{12}$) was varied across 0.15, 0.3, 0.5, and 0.8 to evaluate performance under increasing pleiotropy.
 The ISE for both $\beta_1(t)$ and $\beta_2(t)$ remained consistently low across all levels of instrument overlap.
 In Scenario 3, we assessed sensitivity to mediation strength by varying the parameter $\gamma$ across values 0.15, 0.3, 0.5, and 0.8, which controls the strength of the causal pathway from $X_1(t)$ to $X_2(t)$.
 MV-FMR consistently recovered the direct causal effects with comparable ISE across all mediation strengths.
 These findings demonstrate that the method reliably distinguishes direct from mediated effects, even when the mediating pathway is strong.